 At the beginning of 2017, HKS and Delos formed a strategic partnership to study the impact of the built environment on human health and well-being.
 In tandem with this research, HKS set a goal for our staff: we challenged our designers to become WELL Accredited Professionals (APs), and set a goal for our team to reach 100 WELL APs by the end of 2017.
-In this Q+A, Lida Lewis, our director of wellbeing design, discusses the journey and its significance for HKS and our clients.
+In this story, Rand Ekman, chief sustainability officer, and Ellen Mitchell-Kozack, director of sustainability, discuss the journey and its significance for HKS and our clients.

 What is the WELL standard, and what makes it valuable to clients and users?